two sugar bugs

 Once bubbly, add 1 the flour, the egg, vanilla, nutmeg and kosher salt.

-Using the dough hook, knead until all the ingredients are combined.
+Knead using the dough hook, until all the ingredients are combined.
 Then slowly add the remaining ¼ cup of flour.
 Continuing kneading until the dough is soft and smooth, about 5 minutes.
 The dough will be sticky.

 While the dough is kneading, prepare a baking pan with parchment paper and preheat the oven to 400°F. Remove the dough from the bowl to a lightly floured counter.
 The dough is very sticky, so a plastic bench knife is really helpful here.